palewire/first-python-notebook/docs/_build_html/_sources/pipenv/index.rst.txt

 Create a code directory to store all your work
 **********************************************

 Now let's create a common folder where all you of your projects will be stored starting with this one.
+This is also where our virtualenv will be configured.

 Open your command-line interface, which will start you off in your home directory.
 Enter the following command and press enter to see all of the folders there now.